aabdel0181/PBCBounties24/NEAR/Bounty3.md

-# TRACK 3: Decentralized AI on NEAR

-## Bounty Title: Decentralized AI Training and Inference on NEAR
+# Decentralized AI Training and Inference on NEAR

-**Objective:**
+### Theme: AI/ML
+### Prize:

+## Objective
 Develop a protocol or framework facilitating either decentralized AI model training across NEAR's network OR on-chain model inference while maintaining privacy.

-**Hackathon Challenge:**
-Prioritize protocol design, proof-of-concept data flows, and addressing the unique challenges of AI workloads on blockchains.
+In particular, prioritize protocol design, proof-of-concept data flows, and addressing the unique challenges of AI workloads on blockchains.

 ### Example Use Cases:
 - **Price Prediction with DEX Data:**